muzammilzahid010/cartoon/replit.md

 - **AI Integration**: Google Gemini AI (`gemini-2.5-flash`) for scene generation, with automatic retry logic (up to 3 times with exponential backoff) and validation for scene count.
 - **Video Generation**: VEO 3 API.
 Prompts prefixed for "Disney Pixar-style 3D animation."
 Sequential processing with Server-Sent Events (SSE) for progress.
 Automatic prompt cleaning.
 Individual and bulk retry mechanisms with concurrency control. **Per-Scene Token Rotation**: Cartoon story generation now uses a different API token for each scene (Scene 1 → Token A, Scene 2 → Token B, etc.), distributing load across multiple tokens instead of using one token for all scenes.
 - **Video Regeneration**: Background polling with 4-minute timeout.
 Regenerate button triggers new VEO generation, polls asynchronously every 2 seconds (max 120 attempts), updates video URL on success, marks as failed on VEO error or timeout. **Smart Token Rotation**: If video doesn't complete in 2 minutes, automatically tries next API token; if still not completed after 4 minutes total, marks as failed.
-- **Bulk Generation**: All videos saved to history immediately with "queued" status before processing starts.
-Videos start with 20-second staggered delays (not sequential - all process in parallel).
-Uses regenerate endpoint with background polling.
-UI polls history every 2 seconds for progress updates.
-Ensures all videos appear in history even if user reloads page during generation.
+- **Bulk Generation**: Optimized for speed with parallel processing.
+Videos are created and sent to VEO generation with 20-second delays between requests.
+Polling starts immediately and runs in background (every 2 seconds) while continuing to send new requests.
+No "queued" status - videos go straight to "pending" when generation starts.
+All videos process in parallel for maximum speed.
-- **Automatic Timeout**: Videos stuck in pending status are automatically marked as failed after 4 minutes.
-Videos stuck in queued status are automatically marked as failed after 10 minutes.
-Cleanup runs every 2 minutes to catch stuck videos quickly.
+- **Automatic Timeout**: Videos stuck in pending status are automatically marked as failed after 4 minutes to prevent indefinite waiting.
+Cleanup runs every 2 minutes via background job.
 - **Daily History Cleanup**: Automatically clears all video history at midnight Pakistan time (PKT - UTC+5) every day.
 Job runs every minute to check for midnight, prevents duplicate runs on same date, and works correctly even after server restarts.
 Also cleans up expired temporary videos.
 - **Temporary Video Storage**: New feature for storing merged videos with 24-hour expiry in Replit Object Storage.
 Uses `createWriteStream` for efficient file uploads.
 Includes hourly cleanup job to delete expired videos automatically.
 Ideal for preview generation without consuming permanent storage.
 - **Video Merging**: Three approaches - (1) **Cartoon Projects**: fal.ai FFmpeg API for cloud-based merging of project scenes.
 (2) **History Selection (Permanent)**: Local FFmpeg processing for user-selected videos (up to 19), uploads to Cloudinary using unsigned upload preset.
 (3) **History Selection (Temporary)**: Local FFmpeg processing with temporary storage in Object Storage, auto-expires in 24 hours.
 Downloads videos, merges using FFmpeg concat demuxer, and cleans up temp files.
 Security enforced via video ID verification and ownership checks. **Smart Migration**: Videos from Google Cloud Storage are automatically migrated to Cloudinary before merging to ensure permanent availability (GCS URLs expire).